Approved mental health professionals - Health and Adult Services opportunities

 For many years, the Emergency Duty Team has run as a generic service covering children’s and adults for both North Yorkshire Council and City of York.
 With the landscape around us changing, we are now in a position where we are able to complete a full review of the service and shape something better suited for the future needs of the people of North Yorkshire and City of York.

-The Emergency Duty Team provides an out of hours’ front line social care service for North Yorkshire Council and the City of York.
-Whilst you would be based at County Hall, Northallerton, we are supported with modern technology which enables us to incorporate a hybrid model of working which ensures accessibility to enable flexibility and agility with working from home around the needs of our customers, service, and the achievement of visible leadership.
+Whilst your contract base would be County Hall, Northallerton we are supported with modern technology which enables us to incorporate an effective hybrid working model which ensures accessibility to enable flexibility and agility with working from home around the needs of our people, the service, and with the achievement of visible leadership.

-This is an opportunity for someone seeking professional development and career enhancement currently working across two Local Authorities and four directorates.
-A unique working environment practicing generic social work which will further develop your skills in autonomous decision-making and enhance your continuing professional development.
+This is an opportunity for someone seeking professional development and career enhancement currently working across two Local Authorities and 4 Directorates.
+A unique working environment practicing generic social work which will further develop your skills in autonomous decision-making and enhance your CPD.

 Apply online: Emergency duty team social worker - Approved mental health professional